ctliew/Motor_Control_Basic/README.md

 ![L298N H-bridge](https://github.com/ctliew/Motor_Control_Basic/blob/master/images/L298N-Pinout.png)
 L298N is an integrated-circuit that consists of a dual-channel H-bridge, such that it can operates two independent motors at the same time and featuring some auxiliary capabilities such as 5-volt regulator.

+# Wiring

+# Arduino Program
+In this example, we are using Arduino to control one motor with forward and backward variable speed.
 ```c
 //Wiring Connections